patmo141/object_alignment/README.md

 * Manually place the two meshes close together
 * Select the base object first then the object to be aligned second and click on ICP Align
-* Increase the number of ICP iterations or just ICP Align multiple times until the tow meshes are well aligned
+* Increase the number of ICP iterations or just ICP Align multiple times until the two meshes are well aligned

 ### Take m_Objects with:
 This option allows to apply the same transformation matrix, when applying ICP Align to one object, to all other objects with names that start with "m_".